Dasharo/docs/docs/transparent-validation/sonoff/sonoff-setup.md

 1. Open the case.

 1. Headers soldering
-    Make sure that headers are soldered.
+    Make sure that headers are soldered - if not, it has to be done.
     <img src="images/sonoff_without_header.jpg" width=400 height=400>
     <img src="images/sonoff_with_header.jpg" width=400 height=400>